 "Never have I felt so welcome.
 Homemade bread, local coffee and the home was unbelievable.
 Sitting on the back porch we witnessed the birth of elk and pronghorn.
 Quick drive to the park entrance.
 It was a short walk to eat or have a night with the grown ups.
 The house was clean, smoor’s in the fire pit and enough room to cook and feed 13 people with ease.
 We plan a return trip in the fall at some point.
-It’s was a great place and the host were beyond accommodating.” -Michel
+It’s was a great place and the hosts were beyond accommodating.” -Michel

 After a day in Yellowstone Park and the surrounding area, coming back to the guest lodge to call home base is a total treat.
-The beautiful setting above the Yellowstone River, and the rustic comfort of the lodge create a relaxing, inviting space that pulls you in.
+The beautiful setting above the Yellowstone River, and the rustic comfort of the home create a relaxing, inviting space that pulls you in.
 Shirl designed the home to be flooded with natural daylight and there are stunning views from almost every room.
 The recycled beams and barn wood have stories to tell of homesteaders that originally settled the west.
 The colors and wood floors are soothing and mellow.

 They wanted to use recycled material throughout the house to create a connection with Montana’s past history.
 Some of the posts John collected are old gates from a horse coral that witnessed the daily work of a Montana ranch.
 The ceiling rafters were log walls from a homestead on the eastern plains of Montana, shaped by the elements of the west.
 The barn boards once protected an old hay barn in the Shields Valley from the driving wind and weather.
 The materials have stories, a past, a soul.